Braffett/Braithwaite Family Notes

 James William BRAFFETT -- Lucretia KING

 James William Braffett is the first known Braffett of this family line.
 There is some debate as to his given name (James or William).
 The descendants in this family line have consistently used the BRAFFETT spelling.
 The starting point for the family that stayed in the NY/PA area is the bible of Rene Paul Braffett.
-Much of the information on the George Washington Braffett family that migrated west is from an FGS on George Washington Braffett prepared by LaDean Sherwood Mellor and from information collected by Lala Vadeina Gifford Whitley.
+Much of the information on the George Washington Braffett family that migrated west is from a family group sheet on George Washington Braffett prepared by LaDean Sherwood Mellor, from information collected by Lala Vadeina Gifford Whitley, and from recent work by Kaneitha Boyd.

 For the latest charts and references on this family, see Elisha Braffett and Sarah M. A. Castle - references